jcoles1155/pern-stack-starter/README.md

 The PERN Stack is an acronym for Postgres, Express, React, Node.
 It's a set of tools to create a complete web application.

-Start by downloading this technologies if you haven't already:
+Start by downloading these technologies if you haven't already:

 * Node JS
 * Homebrew